- Information on trucking in Idaho » trucking.idaho.gov

-If you discover that you've incorrectly reported any information on your IFTA return, you can correct the errors by filing an Amended IFTA Return.
-To amend your return, use a copy of your original return, Form 3150.
+If you find that you've incorrectly reported information on your Idaho IFTA return, you can correct the errors by filing an amended Idaho IFTA Return.
+To amend your return, make a copy of your original return, Form 3150.
 Check the "Amended Return" box (or write "Amended" in large letters at the top) and enter the correct figures.

-If you didn't keep a copy of your original return, contact the Tax Commission for the form.
-Call (208) 334-7806 in the Boise area or toll free at (800) 972-7660, ext.
-7806.
+If you didn't keep a copy of your original return, contact the IFTA Help Desk.

-You can amend any previously filed return within the three-year statute of limitations.
+You can amend any previously-filed return within the three-year statute of limitations.